 The Good Side of Getting Scammed

 I did, however, get something out of it.
-I wrote an article for this scammer during the first day on which I have published on my HubPages account.
-Since the article was not yet posted and the client did not pay me for the time it took to write it I found it only natural to post my work here.
+I wrote an article for this scammer on the first day when I published on my HubPages account.
+Since the article was not yet posted and the client did not pay me for the time it took to write it, I found it only natural to post my work here.
 Since we have not set in stone anything about giving away my rights to my articles to him, I think that what I did was the right move.